JafarAkhondali/Trust-Based-Distributed-Kalman/README.md

 # trust-distributed-kalman
-Matlab code to reproduce the results of the following paper.
+The Matlab code was developed by Dr. Fuxi Wen to reproduce the results of the following paper.

 Trust-based distributed Kalman filtering for target tracking under malicious cyber attacks, Information Fusion, Volume 46, March 2019, Pages 44-50